ektrah/nsec/index.md

 features or refactoring code.)
 If you've found a problem with NSec, please
 [open an issue](https://github.com/ektrah/nsec/issues).
-Feature requests are welcome, too.
+Feature requests and questions are welcome, too.

 ## Note